 Course Requirements

-A minimum of 3 academic years of graduate study (at least 60 semester hours) beyond the BA degree (or equivalent) is normally required in the doctoral program.
-Credits acquired at the MA level count towards this.
-On progressing beyond the Masters level, candidates for a PhD in French will be expected to take 10 three-credit courses and thereby fulfill requirements in three categories, consisting of 4, 4, and 2 courses respectively as follows: a Major/Minor category that will consist of four courses, a Distribution category (see below) that will also consist of four courses, and two courses in an unrelated field that will serve as an Elective category.
+A minimum of three academic years of graduate study (at least 60 semester hours) beyond the B.A. degree (or equivalent) is normally required in the doctoral program.
+Credits acquired at the M.A. level count towards this.
+On progressing beyond the master's level, candidates for a Ph.D. in French will be expected to take 10 three-credit courses and thereby fulfill requirements in three categories, consisting of four, four, and two courses respectively as follows: a major/minor category that will consist of four courses, a distribution category (see below) that will also consist of four courses, and two courses in an unrelated field that will serve as an elective category.
 Although students will be required to adhere to the 4-4-2 pattern in fulfilling the requirements, there is considerable flexibility in the exact choice of courses.
-Some courses may help to fulfill requirements in more than one category (e.g. both the "Major/Minor" and "Distribution" categories), thus enabling students to take additional courses in areas of particular interest to them while remaining within the 10-course total overall.
-Course selection will be made by the student in consultation with the Graduate Adviser.
-For availability of courses and for information, please check the "Courses" link.
+Some courses may help to fulfill requirements in more than one category (e.g. both the "major/minor" and "distribution" categories), thus enabling students to take additional courses in areas of particular interest to them while remaining within the 10-course total overall.
+Course selection will be made by the student in consultation with the graduate adviser.
+For availability of courses and for information, please check the course descriptions link.

 Major/Minor Requirements: in fulfilling these requirements, students will typically take two to three courses in the Major and one to two courses in the Minor.